Samaggi-Samagom/pretix-emvcoqr/README.rst

 This is a plugin for `pretix`_.

-Manual payment plugin with EMVCo QR Code
+Manual payment plugin with embded merchanted-presented `EMVCo QR Code <https://www.emvco.com/emv-technologies/qrcodes/>`_.
+This plugin is fully compatible with most, if not all, Thai mobile banking apps.

+Its configuration may be difficult to understand as it requires you to understand the EMVCo QR protocol, but feel free to send questions if needed.

 Development setup
 -----------------